karalus/esb0/README.md

 ### How to deploy ###

-ESB Zero requires a Java Servlet Container conforming to the servlet 3.1 API.
+ESB Zero requires a Java Servlet Container conforming to the servlet 3.1 API, i.e. Java EE 7 and Java/Jakarta EE 8. to Jakarta EE 9

 It has been tested with Tomcat 8, 8.5, 9, Wildfly, Jetty 9 and JBoss EAP 7.x.
+For Tomcat 10.x (Jakarta EE 9) you must make use of the migration tool (by deploying the WAR to *webapps-javaee* instead of *webapps*).

 ESB Zero is built with Java 8 and has been tested with Oracle JDK8 and OpenJDK 11.